ICSI Treatment In India

 • Eggs are gathered.

-• Collected eggs are fertilised at low temperature by injecting them with clean, healthy, and very potent sperm.
+• Collected eggs are fertilized at low temperature by injecting them with clean, healthy, and very potent sperm.

 • Transfer of the embryo to the uterus.